Edit common properties of several Secure SD-WAN Engines at the same time

 Advanced tab System Parameters section

 Encrypt Configuration Data By default, the configuration of the Secure SD-WAN Engine is stored in an encrypted format.
-Disable the encryption only if instructed to do so by Forcepoint Technical Support.
+Disable the encryption only if instructed to do so by Forcepoint Customer Hub.

 Contact Node Timeout